Curves in the disc, the type B braid group, and the type B zigzag algebra: Introduction

 \subsection{Acknowledgements}

 We would like to thank our supervisor, Anthony Licata, for suggesting this problem and guidance throughout.
-We would like to acknowledge Peter Mcnamara for suggesting the construction of the type $B$ zigzag algebra during the Kiola Conference 2019.
-Finally, we would also like to thank Hoel Queffelec and Daniel Tubbenhauer for their helpful comments on the draft(s) of this paper.
+We would like to acknowledge Peter McNamara for suggesting the construction of type $B$ zigzag algebra $\Ba_n$ during the Kiola Conference 2019.
+We would also like to thank Hoel Queffelec and Daniel Tubbenhauer for their helpful comments on the early draft(s) of this paper.
+Finally, we would like to thank the referees for their patience in reading this lengthy paper and also for their wonderful suggestions.